RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check rule hits after Insights Results Aggregator consumes message with no results
 * Check additions into the database when a message with empty fields is received
 * Check no additions into the database when an incomplete message is received
+* DB Writer automatically updates OrgID when receiving message with different OrgID for existing cluster

 ## [`insights-results-aggregator/database_access.feature`](https://github.com/RedHatInsights/insights-behavioral-spec/blob/main/features/insights-results-aggregator/database_access.feature)